← portal

 • Smart glasses are no longer a concept: the market grows from ~$0.9B (2024) to ~$4.1B (2030), a ~29% CAGR.

-• The industrial segment already holds the largest revenue share (~27%+) of the category in 2025.
+• The industrial segment already holds the largest revenue share (~27%+ of its tracked smart-glasses universe in 2025, per Grand View — a separate dataset from the headline figure above).

-• Translation: the consumer race is crowded and concentrated; the enterprise lane is wide open.
+• Translation: the consumer race is crowded and concentrated; the governed-enterprise lane is contested but wide open to a differentiated entrant.

-• KLICK is Lucyd's entry into that open lane — built on hardware we already ship.
+• KLICK is Lucyd's entry into that lane — built on hardware we already ship.

 Lead with category momentum, then immediately narrow to where we can actually win — industrial, not consumer scale.